ml-tooling/ml-workspace/README.md

 <details>
 <summary><b>Jupyter - Remote Kernel</b> (click to expand...)</summary>

 The workspace can be added to a Jupyter instance as a remote kernel by using the [remote_ikernel](https://bitbucket.org/tdaff/remote_ikernel/) tool.
-If you have installed remote_ikernel (`pip install remote_ikernel`) on your local machine, the SSH setup script of the workspace will automatically offer you the option to set up a remote kernel connection.
-In case you want to manually set up and manage remote kernels, you can use the [remote_ikernel](https://bitbucket.org/tdaff/remote_ikernel/src/default/README.rst) command-line tool, as shown below:
+If you have installed remote_ikernel (`pip install remote_ikernel`) on your local machine, the SSH setup script of the workspace will automatically offer you the option to setup a remote kernel connection.
+In case you want to manually setup and manage remote kernels, you can use the [remote_ikernel](https://bitbucket.org/tdaff/remote_ikernel/src/default/README.rst) command-line tool, as shown below:

 ```bash
 # Change my-workspace with the name of a workspace SSH connection